Entropy and stability of hyperbolic manifolds: Introduction

-The main new input in the proof of Theorem \ref{theorem:stable} is to combine the theory of integral currents in metric spaces from Geometric Measure Theory \cite{AK00,Lang11,Wenger11,SW11} with the original methods of Besson-Courtois-Gallot \cite{BCG95,BCG96}.
-In particular we make essential use of a compactness theorem due to Wenger \cite{Wenger11} which is formulated in terms of the intrinsic flat topology for integral current spaces \cite{SW11}.
-There is a second important ingredient in the proof of Theorem \ref{theorem:stable}, which is an application of the equidistribution theorem for geodesic spheres in closed hyperbolic manifolds.
-These two parts together yield a stability result stronger than Theorem \ref{theorem:stable}: under the same assumptions, $(M,g_i)$ actually converges to $(M,g_0)$ with respect to the intrinsic flat topology, see Theorem \ref{intrinsic flat stability}.
+The first main input in the proof of Theorem \ref{theorem:stable} is the theory of integral currents in metric spaces from geometric measure theory \cite{AK00,Lang11,Wenger11,SW11} In particular, we make essential use of a compactness theorem due to Wenger \cite{Wenger11} which is formulated in terms of the intrinsic flat topology for integral current spaces \cite{SW11}.
+With some hindsight, revisiting Besson-Courtois-Gallot's original work using tools from geometric measure theory is especially natural, which is one of the main points of this paper.
+For instance, this combination leads directly to the ``spherical Plateau problem'' described in the next subsection, which enjoys rigidity properties at least as strong as for the minimal volume entropy problem.

-The stability of geometric inequalities has been extensively studied.
-In the context of bounded Ricci curvature and the Gromov-Hausdorff topology, see \cite{Colding96a,Colding96b,Petersen99,Aubry05,CRX19}.
-For spectral isoperimetric inequalities on surfaces and stability results with respect to certain Sobolev norms, see \cite{KNPS21}.
-For stability theorems formulated with the intrinsic flat topology, in the context of scalar curvature problems, see \cite{LS14,HLS17,Sormani21} and references therein.
-It seems that the stronger version of our main result, Theorem \ref{intrinsic flat stability}, gives one of the first examples of stability in the intrinsic flat topology without any additional assumptions.
-For results towards stability of tori with almost nonnegative scalar curvature, see \cite{LNN20,Allen21,CL22}.
-Finally, for the ``restricted'' Gromov-Hausdorff-Prokhorov stability of the 3-dimensional Positive Mass Theorem, see our work with Conghan Dong \cite{DS23}.
+The second ingredient in the proof of Theorem \ref{theorem:stable} is a sharp comparison result for the volume entropy of manifolds almost metrically dominated by a closed hyperbolic manifold, Theorem \ref{cle}.
+Its proof relies on the equidistribution of geodesic spheres in closed hyperbolic manifolds.
+As a side note, together with Demetre Kazaras and Kai Xu, we recently applied this comparison result together with a ``drawstring'' construction to provide counterexamples to a conjecture of Agol-Storm-Thurston relating scalar curvature and volume entropy \cite{KSX23}.

+These two parts together yield a stability result stronger than Theorem \ref{theorem:stable}: under the same assumptions, $(M\setminus Z_i,g_i)$ actually converges to $(M,g_0)$ with respect to the intrinsic flat topology, see Theorem \ref{intrinsic flat stability}.